GlobalAICommunity/GlobalAINight-September-2019/README.md

 Intelligent experiences powered by AI can seem like magic to users.
 Developing them, however, is cumbersome involving a series of sequential and interconnected decisions along the way that are pretty time consuming.
 What if there was an automated service that identifies the best machine learning pipelines for a given problem/data?
 Automated machine learning does exactly that!
 Learn how to quickly and efficiently build high accuracy ml models for classification, regression and forecasting scenarios using code and code-free pathways.

 #### Materials
+* All information needed is available in the [presentation folder here](automated-ml-presentation-material.zip)